150mg once or twice daily

 The simple and most effective way of taking shilajit.
-You can do it every time even on the go and get an immediate boost of energy, attention and better mood.
+You can do it any time, even on the go, to get an immediate boost of energy, enhanced attention and better mood.

-What could be a better beginning of day than a cup of tea/coffee enriched with pleasure from shilajit?
-You can also add it to your smoothie to make the most out of the experience, as all those raw nutrients would absorb better.
+What could be a better beginning to the day than a cup of tea/coffee enriched with the pleasure of shilajit?
+You can also add it to your smoothie to make the most out of the experience, as all those raw nutrients would be absorbed better!

-Shilajit has a plenty of minerals to support healthy skin condition.
-It could be thought of as a hundred recipes in one, all working to bring about the same principle.
-Take a liquid shilajit or mix 1 part of solid with 2 parts of distilled water to make it liquid.
-Then mix 2 part of liquid shilajit with 3 parts of your cream.
+Shilajit has a plenty of minerals to support healthy skin function and enhance the complexion.
+It could be thought of as a hundred recipes in one, all working to bring about the same principle of skin nourishment and vitality.
+Take liquid shilajit or mix 1 part of solid with 2 parts of distilled water to make it liquid.
+Then mix 2 parts of the liquid shilajit with 3 parts of your cream.
 We recommend using an organic cream base that works for you as Shilajit brings out the best in other natural ingredients.
 For example, a turmeric and ginger-infused cream will truly bring your skin back to life with the addition of shilajit.
-Green Coffee and Camu Camu with shilajit may be your general skin care.
+Green Coffee and Camu Camu cream with shilajit could suffice as your secret skin care weapon!
 Use your knowledge and imagination + shilajit.
-Make your own creams and never apply the substances that you yourself wouldn’t eat.
+Make your own creams and never apply any substances that you yourself wouldn’t eat.
 For the best results, try to prepare a fresh cream at any single time.

-Dissolve 5gm of liquid shilajit per 16oz of shampoo or liquid soap and use it as usual.
-Regular use may improve the condition of your skin, calm your scalp, help hair growth and improve hair pigmentation.
+Dissolve 5gm of liquid shilajit per 16oz of shampoo or liquid soap and use it as per usual.
+Regular use may enhance the vitality of your skin, calm your scalp, help hair growth and improve hair pigmentation.

-Shilajit has many ingredients that play an essential role in any lifeforms.
-It can give as many benefits to you as for your pets.
-Have you ever seen your dog or cat eating the dirt or litter?
-They do it because their organisms want to get the Fulvic Acid and minerals instinctively.
-For the proper dosage use 1mg of Shilajit per pound of body weight.
+Shilajit has many ingredients that play an essential role in the biology of all lifeforms.
+It can offer as many benefits to your pets as it does to you.
+Have you ever seen your dog or cat eating dirt or litter?
+They do this because their bodies crave to get the Fulvic Acid and minerals instinctively.
+For the proper dosage, use 1mg of Shilajit per pound of body weight.
 Add it to their meal or water 2-3 times a week.

-The most of shilajit made from decomposed plants.
-Every gardener knows it is needed for living plants to be healthy and grow better.
-The Fulvic content in Shilajit acts as a catalyst for soil enzymes which work the same way as enzymes in the human body, so you can imagine how beneficial both drenching and foliar spraying would be for your plants.
-Mix a 150mg of Shilajit with a gallon of water and use it for your plants twice a month.
+Most shilajit is made from decomposed plants.
+Every gardener knows this is a vital ingredient for living plants to be healthy and grow better.
+The Fulvic content in Shilajit acts as a catalyst for soil enzymes which work the same way as enzymes in the human body, so you can imagine how beneficial both watering and foliar spraying with Shilajit would be for your plants.
+Dilute 150mg of Shilajit in a gallon of water and use it for your plants twice a month.

 You may take shilajit early in the morning, as well as during the day, however, some people may feel energetic when taking it at night or before going to bed.
 Take it apart from any food.
 If you want to take it with food, you should increase the dosage.
 Try not to consume more than 300mg per serving.
 You may take shilajit 1-2 times a day, 4-6 times per week.
 The optimal duration is 1 to 2 months at a time, 2-3 times per year.
 If you wish to take shilajit throughout the year, limit the daily dosage amount as well as the number of days per week that it is consumed.

 You can take any organic product together with shilajit.
-It is even better because Shilajit helps with nutrients delivery to the cells.
+There is a great synergy here as Shilajit helps with nutrient delivery to the cells.
 For the same reason, we do not recommend taking it together with prescription drugs.
-That better distribution might play a negative role if the dosage was strictly regulated.
-You can take Shilajit when you are taking other meds, but you have to keep at least a 2-hour gap between them.
-If you are under serious health conditions, you have to consult with your doctor first.
+Enhanced drug distribution in the body might play a negative role and interfere with treatment.
+You can still take Shilajit if you are taking prescription drugs, but you must ensure to keep at least a 2-hour gap between the two.
+If you have a serious health condition, you need to consult with your doctor first.

 Tap water is most likely chlorinated.
-Chlorine however happens to be a sort of chemical that reacts with other molecules easily.
-It can form some toxic substance like dioxin, DDT, PCBs, etc. together with shilajit or other organic supplements.
-Therefore, instead of using tap water, it is advised that you utilize distilled, spring or active charcoal carbon filtered water.
+Chlorine is a chemical that appears to react with other molecules easily.
+It can form some toxic substances when mixed together with shilajit or other organic supplements.
+Therefore, instead of using tap water, it is advised that you utilize distilled, spring, reverse osmosis or active charcoal carbon filtered water.

-We spend big efforts to preserve natural molecular bound in our shilajit.
+We go to great lengths to preserve the natural molecular bonds in our shilajit.
 If you boil/cook an organic product, it will lose some of the important properties which it had in raw form.
-We advise that you should not expose it to continuous heat above 165F.
-You can put it in a hot tea right before the consumption, but do not brew or boil it together (and please don’t drink scalding hot tea!).
+We advise that you not to expose it to continuous heat above 165F.
+You can put it in a hot tea right before consumption, but do not brew or boil it together (and please don’t drink scalding hot tea!).

-Shilajit is very useful from a hangover, but taking it together with alcohol may give an unusual effect.
-Sometimes it works like an energy drink that wakes you up.
-Other time it may increase the level of alcohol intoxication (being drunk).
-We do not recommend taking it together because it won’t produce any positive health effects - rather, it could cause you to accidentally overdose!
+Shilajit is very useful for a hangover, but taking it together with alcohol may produce an unusual effect.
+It may work like an energy drink that wakes you up.
+Other times, it may increase the level of alcohol intoxication (being drunk).
+We do not recommend taking the two together because it won’t produce any positive health effects - rather, it could cause you to accidentally overdose!
 Please drink responsibly and save your shilajit for when you have a hangover or are sober.

-Please be cautious when taking Shilajit with any products that may trigger an allergic response as it may have the potential to make the immune systems more sensitive when initially consumed.
+Please be cautious when taking Shilajit with any products that may trigger an allergic response, as it may have the potential to make the immune system more sensitive when initially consumed.
 Stop taking Shilajit if any severe allergic reactions occur.